It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: Similar to Docker, Heroku is a cloud-based PaaS for developers to create, develop, and scale applications.
 They support multiple different programming languages to support container-based app development.

 Overall, Heroku is transparent.
-They have provided an extensive incident history, with all the useful information.
+They have provided an extensive incident history with all the relevant information.
 However, functionality can be improved by adding a filter, a search button, or displaying more categories of systems and components being monitored.

 8. Cloudflare